tsduck/tsduck/doc/notes/reactor.md

   callback is then responsible for removing messages from the queue, until it becomes empty.

-- Asynchronous I/O, depending on feasability on each OS or library.
+- Asynchronous I/O, depending on feasibility on each OS or library.
 Specify one callback when starting the I/O operation.
   - Raw UDP and TCP.
   - Asynchronous TLS.